yhatt/jsx-slack/docs/how-to-setup-jsx-transpiler.md

 # How to setup JSX transpiler

-When you want to use jsx-slack with JSX transpiler, you have to set up to use imported our parser `JSXSlack.createElement`, or its alias `JSXSlack.h`.

-> :information_source: You can also use jsx-slack without setting up JSX transpiler as well!
+:information_source: You can also use jsx-slack without setting up JSX transpiler as well!
 Check out ["Quick start: Template literal"](../README.md#quick-start-template-literal) section.

->
-> On the other hand, you'll get better developer experience in IDE (auto completion, static error check, etc...) if you've set up JSX transpiler.
+On the other hand, you'll get better developer experience in IDE (auto completion, static error check, etc...) if you've set up JSX transpiler.

 ## [Babel](https://babeljs.io/)